nahuelsiemaszko/report-builder/facial-expression-recognition/README.md

     .\venv\Scripts\activate  # For Windows
     ```

-2. **Download Kaggle Dataset:**
-    - Download the "FER-2013" dataset from Kaggle using the following [link](https://www.kaggle.com/datasets/msambare/fer2013) and save it inside your project folder.
+Download the "FER-2013" dataset from Kaggle using the following [link](https://www.kaggle.com/datasets/msambare/fer2013) and save it inside your project folder.

-3. **Install Required Libraries:**
-    - In the terminal or command prompt, run the following command:
+In the terminal or command prompt, run the following command to install the required libraries:

     ```bash
     pip install numpy opencv-python pillow scikit-learn tensorflow
     ```

-4. **Choose Model Usage Option:**
-    - You can either train the model using the provided dataset or use a pre-trained model.
+Now you can either train the model using the provided dataset or use a pre-trained model.

 5. **Train the Model (Optional):**
     - Download the `main.py` file and place it in your project folder.